 Which Should Marketers Pay Attention To?

-Audience size is a major consideration when placing media buys, but what numbers should you pay attention to the most?
-The foundation of all marketing success starts with having a good grasp on who you want to target your marketing and advertising to.
-Bonus points if you can identify not only who they are, using traditional demographic information, but also what their interests are, where they spend their time, and ultimately what your brand can offer them that others can’t.
+Audience size is a key consideration when placing media buys, but what numbers should you pay attention to the most?
+The foundation of all marketing success starts with knowing who you want to target your marketing and advertising to.
+Bonus points if you can identify not only who they are, using traditional demographic information, but also what their interests are, where they spend their time, and ultimately what your brand can offer them that competitors can’t.

 However, interpreting audience metrics can be tricky.
 Without the right context, numbers can easily be misinterpreted or appear inflated.
 That’s why it’s essential for marketers to understand the difference between addressable and non-addressable audiences, as well as how to differentiate between the two when looking at industry reports.